Free web browser for Windows

 The top benefits of Google Chrome

 The first aspect you’ll notice when opening Google Chrome’s browser is the sleek and simple user interface.
-It combines a search engine with the page address bar, giving you two functions simultaneously.
-This tool is known as the omnibar.
+Known as the omnibar, it combines a search engine with the page address bar, giving you two functions simultaneously.

 Another element that sets Chrome apart from competitors is the addition of Chrome Extensions.
-Third-party developers create more features that you can add to the browser, such as more bookmark bars, translations, shortcut icons, and more.
+Third-party developers create more features for you to add to the browser, such as bookmark bars, translations, shortcut icons, and more.
 You can also access and install various constructors for improved functionality.

 Chrome provides cross-connectivity between devices, whether you’re logging in via a computer or mobile app.
 You can also access other associated platforms on the browser through a built-in menu, such as Gmail and Youtube.
 Furthermore, logging in with your Google account will save your preferences for these applications.